Ainslie

 Ainslie is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Ainslie, as per the latest Census evaluation, dwelling structures comprised 72.9% houses and 27.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to the Australian Capital Territory's 39.3% houses and 60.7% other dwellings.
-Home ownership in Ainslie was at 33.1%, with mortgaged dwellings at 32.0% and rented dwellings at 34.9%.
-The median monthly mortgage repayment was $2,600, higher than the Australian Capital Territory average of $2,080.
-The median weekly rent in Ainslie was $367, compared to the Australian Capital Territory's $476.
-Nationally, Ainslie's mortgage repayments are significantly higher at $2,600 versus the Australian average of $1,863, while rents are lower at $367 compared to the national figure of $375.
+In Ainslie, as per the latest Census evaluation, 72.9% of dwellings were houses, with the remaining 27.1% being semi-detached homes, apartments, and other types.
+This compares to the Australian Capital Territory's (ACT) figures of 63.3% houses and 36.7% other dwellings.
+Home ownership in Ainslie stood at 33.1%, with mortgaged properties at 32.0% and rented ones at 34.9%.
+The median monthly mortgage repayment was $2,600, higher than the ACT average of $2,080.
+The median weekly rent in Ainslie was $367, lower than the ACT's $450 but higher than the national average of $375.
+Nationally, Ainslie's mortgage repayments were significantly higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing